Pravin12131/Zomato-Sales-Insight/README.md

   **Table booking** -
   From the analysis, we can see that the percentage of table booking is very less.
 So, to improve it we can:

+a) We can Simplify the process of finding and booking tables on the Zomato app or website to ensure user friendly interface.

+b) Provide partnerships by Collaborating with local events, festivals to promote table bookings through Zomato.
+Offer special packages or discounts during peak periods.

+c) High-Quality Visuals of their ambiance, interiors, and signature dishes to attract diners.